e271828e/Flight.jl/docs/notes/design/framework_spec.md

-- **the write-surface and entry violations** ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)), all at staging — the drain checks nothing: `OutOfClaimEntry` (an enumerated surface's binding drift — no position in the attach-compiled schema), `ClaimedFaceEntry` (an interactive write to a face claimed in the run's frozen partition, naming the incumbent; also fired by the stopped-sim attach renormalizing a pending batch) and `EntryTypeMismatch` (a value unconvertible to its
+- **the write-surface and entry violations** ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)), all at staging — the drain checks nothing: `OutOfClaimEntry` (an enumerated surface's binding drift — no position in the attach-compiled schema), `ClaimedFaceEntry` (a harness write to a face claimed in the run's frozen partition, naming the incumbent; also fired by the stopped-sim attach renormalizing a pending batch) and `EntryTypeMismatch` (a value unconvertible to its